sassoftware/viya-apps-casVa/README.md

+**Archived project: This project is no longer under actively developement and was archived on 2024-09-25.**

 # OptModel1
 ## Overview
 This repository contains a simple demo showing the integration of SAS REST API, CAS actions, and Visual Analytics reports. [restaf](https://github.com/sassoftware/restaf) is used to make the code simple and easy to maintain.
 The OptModel1 application uses the runOptmodel CAS action to solve the optimization problem.